Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Background

 We let $(T_i)_{i=1}^{\infty}$ denote a sequence of finite plane trees (the canonical case to have in mind is a sequence of i.i.d. sequence of Galton--Watson trees, each with offspring distribution $\Pb$, supported on $\{0, 1, \ldots, \}$).
 We now explain how to code this forest by a walk.
 We start with the case of a single tree for simplicity.

 Suppose that $\T$ is a plane tree with $|\T|=n+1$.
-We can define two functions which encode its structure: the \textit{height function} and the \textit{contour function}.
-Both are illustrated in Figure \ref{fig:contourheightfns}, and are defined as follows.
-The contour function $X^{\T}$ is defined by considering the motion of a particle that starts on the left of the root $\emptyset$ at time zero, and then continuously traverses the boundary of $\mathcal{T}$ at speed one, in the clockwise direction, until returning to the left side of the root. $X^{\T}(t)$ is equal to the height (i.e. distance from the root) of the particle at time $t$.
-Since each edge is traversed twice in this process, the contour function is defined in this way up until time equal to $2n$.
+We first define the {lexicographical ordering} of vertices: for this we consider the motion of a particle that starts on the left of the root $\emptyset$ at time zero, and then continuously traverses the boundary of $\mathcal{T}$ at speed one, in the clockwise direction, until returning to the left side of the root.
+The \textit{lexicographical ordering} of the vertices corresponds to the order in which the vertices are first visited by this process (with no repeats).
+The \textit{height function} $H^{\T}$ is then defined by considering the vertices $u_0, u_1, \ldots, u_n$ in this lexicographical order, and then setting $H^{\T}_i$ to be equal to the generation of vertex $u_i$.

-The order in which the vertices are first visited by the contour function is known as the \textit{lexicographical ordering}.

-The height function $H^{\T}$ is defined by considering the vertices $u_0, u_1, \ldots, u_n$ in lexicographical order (i.e. with no repeats), and then setting $H^{\T}_i$ to be equal to the generation of vertex $u_i$.
 The height function is defined precisely up until time $n$.

-Note that this definition ensures that the contour function will be non-negative after time zero, and the height function will be strictly positive.
+Note that $H^{\T}_0=0$ but the function is otherwise strictly positive.

-The height process and the contour process are both very useful characterisations of trees but neither are in general Markovian when $\T$ is a Galton--Watson tree.
-However, in this case it turns out that both can be written as functionals of a Markovian process, known as the \textit{Lukasiewicz path}.
-For a plane tree $\mathcal{T}$ this is a walk $W=\{W_i(\mathcal{T}):0 \leq i \leq n+1\}$, defined by first setting $W_0=0$, and then for $0\leq i \leq n$, setting $W_{i+1}=W_i+k_{u(i)}-1$, where $u(i)$ refers to the $i^{th}$ vertex in the lexicographical ordering of $\T$, and $k_{u(i)}$ is the number of offspring of $u(i)$.
-Again see Figure \ref{fig:contourheightfns}.

-For all three of these processes we extend them to the non-integer times by linear interpolation.

-We remark on some properties of the Lukasiewicz path.
-Firstly, note that when we are dealing with a Galton-Watson tree at criticality, it follows that